-Tours are great for groups who prefer a customized experience.
-These tours are designed with adults in mind but can be adapted for family groups.
+Group visits are great for those who prefer a customized experience.
 Please tell us if you have children in your group.
 Admission to both Carnegie Museum of Art and Carnegie Museum of Natural History are included.

 Group Tour Pricing

 Due to covid-19, we are currently only offering group discounts and museum quests, a scavenger hunt-style group tour.